tsaie79/vk-cmd/README.md

 Please see `tools/kubernetes-api/readme.md` for details.

-## References
+## Related Resources
-The implementation of `vk-cmd` is based on the mock provider in [Virtual Kubelet](https://github.com/virtual-kubelet/virtual-kubelet).
-The source code of this repository is stored in [virtual-kubelet-cmd](https://github.com/tsaie79/virtual-kubelet-cmd).
-The `vk-cmd` image is built using the Dockerfile in this repository and refers to [KinD](https://github.com/kubernetes-sigs/kind).
-The image is stored in [Docker Hub](https://hub.docker.com/repository/docker/jlabtsai/vk-cmd).
+The `vk-cmd` implementation is inspired by the mock provider in the [Virtual Kubelet](https://github.com/virtual-kubelet/virtual-kubelet) project.
+The source code for `vk-cmd` can be found in the [virtual-kubelet-cmd](https://github.com/tsaie79/virtual-kubelet-cmd) repository.
+The Dockerfile used to build the `vk-cmd` image is based on the guidelines from the [KinD](https://github.com/kubernetes-sigs/kind) project.
+The built image is hosted on [Docker Hub](https://hub.docker.com/repository/docker/jlabtsai/vk-cmd).